finos/common-cloud-controls/participants.md

-# Participants enrolled in the {standard name} project
+# Participants enrolled in the Common Cloud Controls project
 Below is the list of [participants](governance-documents/5._Governance.md#1roles) in the {standard_name}, who have committed to the [Community Specification Contributor License Agreement](governance-documents/0._CS_Contributor_License_Agreement.md).

 ## Participants